 Everyone knows that Denver is a brewing mecca.
-Home to 148 breweries and the site of one of the biggest craft beer festivals in America (aptly named “The Great American Beer Festival“), the Mile High city deserves every bit of praise it gets.
-But travel thirty miles northwest and you’ll hit the town of Boulder, Colorado.
-Here, you’ll find the University of Colorado Boulder, but also some of the best breweries in Greater Colorado.
+Home to 150 breweries, brewpubs, and taprooms and the site of one of the biggest craft beer festivals in America—The Great American Beer Festival—the Mile High City deserves every bit of praise it gets.
+But travel thirty miles northwest, and you’ll hit the town of Boulder, Colorado.
+Here, you’ll find some of Greater Colorado’s best breweries.

 In 1982, when Charlie Papazian organized the first-ever Great American Beer Festival, he set up shop in Boulder.
 Today, the Brewers Association still calls the town home.
-From a “side project” brewery pumping out spontaneously fermented sour beer to one putting out seldom-brewed styles like Lichtenhainer, breweries in Boulder shouldn’t be overlooked.
+From a “side project” brewery pumping out spontaneously fermented sour beer and perfectly poured Czech lagers to one putting out seldom-brewed styles like an imperial pub ale, breweries in Boulder shouldn’t be overlooked.

-To help with the process, we’re bringing to light our picks for the five most essential breweries to visit in Boulder, Colorado.
+To help with the process, we’re bringing our picks for the seven most essential breweries to visit in Boulder, Colorado.

 2510 47th St. Suite A2, Boulder, CO | (303) 578-0041